-My kids always love it when I set up a play dough invitation, so I try to come up with unique ways to incorporate play dough and whatever theme we are working on at the time.
-A candy cane play dough invitation is perfect for gingerbread or holiday theme.
+My kids always love it when I set up play dough invitation, so I try to come up with unique ways to incorporate play dough and whatever theme we are working on at the time.
+A candy cane play dough invitation is perfect for a gingerbread or holiday theme.

 On top of that, play dough is an excellent way to develop those small hand muscles that kids will need to write and do a variety of other life skills.

-- White play dough
+- White Play Dough

-- Chenille craft stems in red, green and white
+- Chenille Stems (red, green and white)

-3. Put the play dough, chenille stem pieces, and cookie cutters on a tray.
+Finally, place the play dough, chenille stem pieces, and cookie cutters on a tray.

 Candy Cane Play Dough Activity